 Our Raspberry Pi Plus range of expansion boards are designed using the HAT mechanical specification to ensure maximum compatibility with third party Raspberry Pi HAT boards which can be stacked above our expansion boards using the optional four post mounting kits.

-All of our Raspberry Pi Plus expansion boards and adapter kits are compatible with the Raspberry Pi A+, B+, Raspberry Pi 2 Model B, Raspberry Pi 3 Model B and Pi Zero and can be stacked to mix and match your requirements so you could add analogue inputs, up to 128 extra input / output ports, serial RS232 communications or a real time clock module.
-You can also mix our Raspberry Pi Plus boards with our expansion boards for the Raspberry Pi model A and B range which use the first 26 GPIO pins on the stackable headers.
+All of our Raspberry Pi Plus expansion boards and adapter kits are compatible with the Raspberry Pi A+, B+, Raspberry Pi 2 Model B, Raspberry Pi 3 Model B, Raspberry Pi 4 Model B and Pi Zero and can be stacked to mix and match your requirements so you could add analogue inputs, up to 128 extra input / output ports, serial RS232 communications or a real time clock module.

 1 Wire interface for the Raspberry Pi